The Sustainable Restaurant Association Announce #Eatfortomorrow Campaign

+The global campaign celebrates the efforts of individuals, restaurants and change-makers who are paving the way towards a more resilient, sustainable food system.
+Including five impactful stories from Hong Kong.

-(MENAFN- Media OutReach Newswire) HONG KONG SAR - Media OutReach - 8 November 2023 - The Sustainable Restaurant Association – the global not-for-profit organisation setting the Standard for sustainable food and drink businesses around the world - announce #EatForTomorrow campaign.
-This global awareness campaign asks diners and hospitality businesses around the world a crucial question – 'How can we eat differently today to build a better tomorrow?'.
+HONG KONG SAR - Media OutReach - 8 November 2023 - The Sustainable Restaurant Association

+the global not-for-profit organisation setting the Standard for sustainable food and drink businesses around the world - announce #EatForTomorrow campaign.
+This global awareness campaign asks diners and hospitality businesses around the world a crucial question 'How can we eat differently today to build a better tomorrow?'.

 #EatForTomorrow shares inspirational stories and future-proofing innovative solutions from restaurants and businesses who are already impacting the future of our food systems.
 In Hong Kong, The Sustainable Restaurant Association has joined forces with five change-making organisations, businesses and spokespeople to tell the story of how they are impacting the future of food.
 The campaign features Chef Vicky Lau, founder of Michelin Green-Starred restaurant Mora and Two-Michelin-Starred restaurant Tate Dining Room, Zero Foodprint Asia in collaboration with Grand Hyatt Hong Kong , Rooftop Republic in collaboration with Something Wild restaurant and Farmacy in collaboration with Le Meridien Cyberport .